0ddjob/UMPK-R_Computer/README.md

 Note that there may be errors in my cleaned-up Russian copy ... some words in the scanned manual disappeared into the page binding!<br>

+Question: what on earth is "foiled lavsan" (фольгированный лавсан)?<br>

 In the English translation I have kept the Soviet/Russian part identifiers rather than transliterate them, but I have included Western equivalent part identifiers as well.<br>

 The scanned Russian manual includes the tables & diagrams referred to in the translation.
 It also includes a map of the parts on the motherboard.<br>